Swift concurrency

 Read more...Preventing data races with Swift’s Actors

 Published on: June 14, 2021We all know that async / await was one of this year’s big announcements WWDC.
 It completely changes the way we interact with concurrent code.
 Instead of using completion handlers, we can await results in a non-blocking way.
 More importantly, with the new Swift Concurrency features, our Swift code is much safer and consistent than ever before.
-For example, the Swift team built an all-new threading model that ensures your program doesn’t spawn more threads than there are CPU cores to avoid thread explosion.
+For example, the Swift team built a revised threading model that ensures your program doesn’t spawn more threads than there are CPU cores to avoid thread explosion.
 This is a huge difference from GCD where every call to async would spawn a new...

 Read more...WWDC Notes: Protect mutable state with Swift actors